glassbeadsoftware/snapmail/README.md

 ### Toolchain

+webpack
 Typescript
 electron-holochain
 electron-builder

-1. `/electron-src`: The electron app source code
+### Folder structure

 2. `/assets`: Original media files used throughout the code base
+3. `/bin`: All the binaries we are dependent on on must ship with the app
+4. `/electron`: The electron app source code
-3. `/electron-ui`: Final artifacts for the electron app (includes output from snapmail-ui)
+5. `/electron/web`: Final artifacts for the electron app (includes output from `ui`)
-4. `/bin`: All the binaries we are dependent on on must ship with the app
+6. `/electron/binaries`: All the binaries we are dependent on and must ship with the app
-5. `/submodules`: Temp folder for the code dependencies
+7. `/submodules`: Temp folder for the code dependencies (snapmail-rsm)
+5. `/ui/apps/snapmail`: The "normal" webapp bundled in electron & web-happ
+9. `/ui/lib`: source code of the web ui components
-6. `/out-tsc`: Typescript output folder
+10. `/out-tsc`: Typescript output folder
-7. `/out-builder`: electron-builder output folder
+11. `/out-builder`: electron-builder output folder
+12. `/we-applet`: The applet for We integration
-8. `/webhapp.workdir`: webhapp stuff
+13. `/webhapp.workdir`: webhapp work directory